Main Content

 Note: The example computes ${\theta _{01}}$ and ${\theta _e}$ only for phase A, and assumes that all the phases behave identically.

-The example model uses a PI controller (for speed control) and a delta controller (for current control), along with an online dwell angle computation algorithm to optimize performance of the SRM.
-The example uses an easy-to-implement, low-runtime, and computationally inexpensive delta controller for current control.
-The current control loop runs at 50KHz (20µs).
+The example model uses a PI controller (for speed control) and a delta controller (for current control), along with an online dwell angle computation algorithm to optimize the performance of the SRM.
+The low-runtime delta controller is easy-to-implement and computationally inexpensive.
+The current control loop runs at 50kHz (20µs).
 In addition, the example uses the necessary filters to enable smoother transitions for ${\theta _{On}}$ and ${\theta _{Off}}$.

-Alternatively, you may use this example to run the SRM with delta current controller using a fixed dwell angle by specifying ${\theta _{On}}$ and ${\theta _{Off}}$ in the model initialization script.
+Alternatively, you can use this example to run the SRM with a delta current controller using a fixed dwell angle by specifying ${\theta _{On}}$ and ${\theta _{Off}}$ in the model initialization script.

 Model